Essay Question

 In conclusion, while the viewpoint that ideological conflicts significantly impact the common man presents a complex array of advantages and disadvantages, my analysis leads me to firmly support the notion that its benefits substantially outweigh the drawbacks.

-1SAN *This model answer uses the AGBS template for scoring full marks in the PTE Academic exam.
-For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure and Coherence.
-In the following picture, you can see how this answer is getting full score in all these aspects!
+*This model answer uses the AGBS template to score full marks in the PTE Academic exam.
+For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure, and Coherence.
+The picture below shows how this answer gets full scores in all these areas!

 How much score will I get with this PTE Academic Essay Sample Answer?